-Another great way to save money on filing your taxes is TaxAct Online.
-It’s known for having an easy-to-navigate interface but doesn’t offer quite as much guidance as some of the other tax preparation programs.
+Another great low-price option for do-it-yourself taxes is TaxAct.
+It’s known for having an easy-to-navigate interface but doesn’t offer quite as much guidance as some of the other tax preparation sites.

 If you know which credits and deductions you’re going to file, TaxAct is simple to use.
-With that said, first-time filers may struggle with the lack of hand-holding as they go through the steps.
+But first-time filers may struggle with the lack of hand-holding as they go through the steps.

-TaxAct costs less than most of the other top tax software programs and comes in at less than half the cost of TurboTax or H&R Block’s online software.
-Overall, it’s an excellent bargain for gaining access to some of the advanced features offered by some more expensive options.
+The regular price for TaxAct costs less than most other tax software sites, and it comes in at roughly half the regular cost of TurboTax or H&R Block’s online software.
+Overall, it’s an excellent bargain for access to some of the advanced features offered by more expensive options.

-For more experienced filers, Liberty Tax is another of the best tax software programs for 2020.
-It doesn’t have a flashy interface, but it gets the job done and does it well.
+For more experienced filers, Liberty Tax might be your best option.
+It doesn’t have a flashy interface but it gets the job done, and it does it well.

 Initially, there’s an interview-style question and answer process that tells the software which forms and schedules you’ll need to complete.
-It’ll also determine which of their plan options is best for your situation.
+It will also determine which of their plan options is best for your situation.

 From there, Liberty Tax gives you more freedom to decide which parts of your return you want to work on and when to do it.
 Rather than walking you through the process at their speed, you can choose which forms and schedules to fill out as you go.

-Jackson Hewitt has an online tax software that offers the same excellent service you’ve come to expect in their office locations around the U.S. They’ve introduced an all-new platform to make online filing easier and more intuitive, and it comes complete with unlimited online support.
-They also have nearly 6,000 locations across the U.S. and are in 3,000 Walmart locations, too.
+Jackson Hewitt has an online tax software that offers the same excellent service you’ve come to expect in their office locations around the U.S. They’ve introduced an online platform to make online filing easier and more intuitive.

 Beginner filers can use their step-by-step tax preparation wizard to walk through each section of their return.
 More advanced users will appreciate the IRS tax-form view that lets you to enter your data directly into the tax form itself.